For other NFTS diploma courses

-This course commences in January each year.
-Students will be taught by NFTS writing and producing tutors supported by guest sessions from the people responsible for some of the UK’s most iconic UK shows including Peep Show, Father Ted, Have I Got News for You, Spitting Image, Horrible Histories and Green Wing.
+Writing & Producing Comedy commences in January each year.
+Students are taught by the renowned comedy producer and writer BILL DARE supported by guest sessions from the people responsible for some of the UK’s most iconic UK shows including Peep Show, Father Ted, Have I Got News for You, Spitting Image, Horrible Histories and Green Wing.

 The course is part-time (one evening a week and occasional Saturdays) over eighteen months and is delivered in central London.
 You will be expected to spend at least 8 hours a week working on assignments for the course.
 You will leave the course with a portfolio of material developed during the course, this could include a ten-minute taster tape of an idea you have developed, or a full script and some sketches and one-liners.

 Specifically you will learn about: